Testing general relativity with gravitational waves -- improving and extending Modified Dispersion Relation tests: Abstract

 \section{Abstract}

 Searching for a modified dispersion relation is one of the general relativity tests performed by the LIGO-Virgo-KAGRA collaboration with each new cumulative Gravitational Wave Transient Catalog (GWTC).
 It considers classes of theories that modify the dispersion of gravitational waves by introducing a massive graviton or breaking Lorentz invariance.
 The symmetry breaking is parameterized phenomenologically by a momentum power law term $p^\alpha$ added to the dispersion relation, with the test placing constraints on the amplitude $A_\alpha$ of the introduced deviation.
 In this work, we implement improvements to the test, chief among them group velocity parametrization, a better sampling procedure, and extension to negative exponents $\alpha$ of $p$.
 We then reanalyze the events from the third catalog, GWTC-3, with our improved method.
-Compared with GWTC-3 results, we find significant improvement, mostly from the improved sampling method, in the posteriors obtained by analyzing individual event and more modest improvements in the combined bounds on amplitude parameters $A_\alpha$---on average, we observe 19\% shrinking of posterior width.
+Compared with GWTC-3 results, the individual event posteriors have significantly higher effective sample size and fewer multimodalities.
+The combined posteriors on the amplitude parameters $A_\alpha$ are, on average, 19\% narrower.
 The 90\% upper bound on the graviton mass changes from \num{2.42e-11} peV to \num{2.21e-11} peV.
 For the extension of our test to $\alpha \in \{-1, -2, -3\}$, we find no evidence in favor of general relativity violation.